ClementDrn/ClementDrn/README.md

 # Hi👋

-- 🎓 I’m an IT student.
+- 🎓 I’m an IT student in Quebec (Canada).
 - 👀 I’m interested in every computer science topic but mostly AI & game engines.
 - 🌱 I’m currently learning `AWS`, `Avalonia` and `.NET`.
 - 📫 You can reach me by email: [cledarne@gmail.com](mailto:cledarne@gmail.com).